-17 Best In-App Messaging Examples to Improve Customer Engagement in SaaS
+17 Best In-App Messaging Examples To Improve Customer Engagement In SaaS

-In-app messaging is essential to product communication as it can have a big impact on user behavior or promote a specific feature that has just been released.
-The in-app messaging examples we’re going to go over will show you how to make the most of personalized messages and help users feel like you truly care about their jobs-to-be-done or JTBD.
+The in-app messaging examples we’re going to go over will show you how to make the most of personalized messages and help users feel like you truly care about their jobs to be done or JTBDs.

 What is in-app messaging?